haoai1231/haoai1231.github.io/_pages/about.md

   - /about.html
 ---

-I am  Hao Ai (艾浩).
+I am  Hao Ai.
 Since Fall 2024, I have been pursuing a Master’s degree in Mathematics at Fuzhou University.
 My research centers on Electronic Design Automation (EDA), with a specific focus on physical design and multiphysics computation.
 Prior to this, I conducted research on the dynamics of stochastic delay systems and stochastic control.

 ---